Bagoum/danmokou/docs/articles/setup.md

 - Run the scene by pressing the play button at the top of the screen.
 Objects should start animating and you should see the message "Hello World" at the top of the game UI.
   - Note: you may seen cyan squares on the screen when certain objects first appear.
 This should only happen once per object type.
 For example, the first time you open the pause menu, you might see a cyan square.
 This is due to shader recompilation and is harmless.
 It does not occur in builds.
 - Make sure that the FPS counter (bottom right of the game UI) is stable.
 If it is excessively high, then press Esc to open the in-game pause menu and turn Vsync OFF.
 If your computer is old, you may need to turn shaders OFF as well.
 These settings will be saved as soon as you close the menu.
-- Because behavior in DMK is written in BDSM and not in C#, you can **recompile scripts at runtime** without significant overhead.
+- Because behavior in DMK is written in BDSL and not in C#, you can **recompile scripts at runtime** without significant overhead.
 To do this, simply press R in the game view while the game is running.
 If you are successful, you should see the "Hello World" message disappear and fade back in, and the boss health bar should empty out a bit.
 - That's all for setup.
 Feel free to move on to [the first tutorial](t01.md) once you're done with extra setup.

-## Part Extra: Notepad++ Setup

-You do not *need* to use Notepad++ to edit BDSM scripts, but I do not have language definitions for any other editor (though VSCode support may come in the future).
-As such, I recommend using Notepad++.

-- Copy `npp-nautical-theme.xml` into `AppData/Roaming/Notepad++/themes`, and then select it in `Settings > Style Configurator` via the dropdown.
-Make sure `Global Styles > Global override > Enable global background color` is checked.
-- Copy `npp-bdsm-language.xml` into `AppData/Roaming/Notepad++/userDefineLangs`, and then select "BDSM" (Bagoum Danmaku Scripting Markup) it under the Language dropdown when editing a script file.

 ## Part Extra: IDE Setup

 When you get around to eventually extending the engine with your own functions and mechanics, you'll probably use some IDE for editing C#.
 The three most common are Rider, Visual Studio, and VS Code.
+I use Rider.

 If using VS Code, you may come across an issue where many references in the codebase do not compile.
 In this case, reinstall your C# extension to version 1.23.2.

+## Part Extra: Notepad++ Setup

+If you are using Notepad++ instead of VSCode to edit behavior scripts, you can use the BDSL language theme for Notepad++.
+Note that the Notepad++ theme just colors words, and does not do any deep analysis of the code.

+- Copy `npp-nautical-theme.xml` into `AppData/Roaming/Notepad++/themes`, and then select it in `Settings > Style Configurator` via the dropdown.
+Make sure `Global Styles > Global override > Enable global background color` is checked.
+- Copy `npp-bdsm-language.xml` into `AppData/Roaming/Notepad++/userDefineLangs`, and then select "BDSM" (Bagoum Danmaku Scripting Markup) it under the Language dropdown when editing a script file.